 MarketTiming is a financial advisory service that issues share market trading signals designed to help you ride bull markets and minimise your exposure to bear markets.
 It has operated since 2009.

 Our clients are investors who don’t want the roller coaster ride that comes with buying and holding a portfolio of shares regardless of market conditions.

 Specifically, we provide our clients with ‘Buy‘ and ‘Sell‘ signals for trading exchange traded funds (ETFs) with a view to letting profits run, but cutting losses short.

-Our trading signals are not based on guesswork or forecasts, but on objective measures of the direction and speed of a market sector represented by an ETF.
-This could be the Australian stock market as a whole (e.g. the Australian All Ords index) or a particular segment of a local or global market (e.g. the Australian finance sector or internationally the Emerging markets sector).
+Our trading signals are not based on guesswork or forecasts, but on objective measures of the direction of a market sector represented by an ETF.
+This could be the Australian stock market as a whole (e.g. the Australian All Ords index) or a particular segment of a local or global market (e.g. the Australian finance sector or internationally the emerging markets sector).

 MarketTiming’s trend-following approach to generating Buy and Sell signals for an Exchange Traded Fund

 The best way to reduce emotions and subjectivity from the share investing process is to use a fully mechanical strategy signalling service like MarketTiming’s.
 Otherwise an investor can become a victim of the cycle of emotions; buying towards the top and selling towards the bottom of a share market cycle, which is wealth destroying.

 By using trend lines and a momentum oscillator a good market timing system can avoid most of the pain of a market crash like that which occurred during the 2008 global financial crisis by exiting the market early after it has peaked and re-entering it early after it has troughed.
 See next chart.

 An illustration of a how a market timing system would have avoided most of the Australian share market meltdown of Oct 2007 to Mar 2009.